Polymer/tools/packages/wct-mocha/README.md

 ## Special Features

-### Use any web server

-If you prefer not to use WCT's command line tool, you can also run WCT tests directly in a browser via a web server of your choosing and still make use of all of its features.

-Make sure that the `wct-mocha/wct-mocha.js` script is accessible by your web server, and have your tests load it after loading `mocha/mocha.js`.

 ### Nested Suites

 To help support this case, you can also directly define an index that will load